LebrancWorkshop/Lebranc-Learn-Functional-Programming/README.md

 ## Overview

 This is a repository for learning the topics of Functional Programming and Related Topics (Lambda Calculus, Abstract Algebra, Category Theory, etc.)
-It contains Resource List, Lecture Note (Text File) and Code by Functional Programming Languages.
+It contains Resource List, Lecture Note (Text File) and Code by Functional Programming Languages (Haskell, Clojure, Elixir, F#, Javascript / Typescript, Racket, etc.).

 ## Concept